aliml92/ocpp/README.md

 and after it is created, register CP initiated call handlers using `cp.On` method.
 Making Central System initiated call can be created using `cp.Call` method.
 To make a Call to multiple charge points concurrently refer to `examples/` folder.
+Note!
+Making a Call is a bit tricky. `cp` always refers to latest connected Charge Point.
+For this reason, `ocpp.ChargePoints` map keeps track of currently connected Charge Points, Keys are Charge Point Ids and values are pointers to `ChargePoint` instances.
 ### Charge Point
 ```go
 package main